Jet Ski: Kawasaki Jet Ski

-With the introduction of the Jet Ski, Kawasaki, in cooperation with aftermarket companies and enthusiasts, helped in creating the United States Jet Ski Boating Association (USJSBA).
+With the introduction of the Jet Ski, Kawasaki helped create the United States Jet Ski Boating Association (USJSBA), in cooperation with aftermarket companies and enthusiasts.
 In 1982 the name was changed to the International Jet Sports Boating Association (IJSBA).
 At the start, only JS440 stand-ups were raced.
-After Kawasaki introduced the runabout style X2 in 1986, it gained its own class, later to be renamed the "Sport Class".
+After Kawasaki introduced the runabout-style X2 in 1986, it gained its own class, later to be renamed the "Sport Class".

 Stand-up model history

 1972–1976

-Kawasaki introduces the first production stand-up PWC in October 1972.
+Kawasaki introduced the first production stand-up PWC in October 1972.
 The WSAA and follow-on WSAB were powered by modified 400cc 2-stroke twin-cylinder engines.
 The WSAA was designed with a flat hull and the WSAB came with a convex v-hull design.
-The design concepts distinctive of these original craft were a fully enclosed impeller for safety and self-righting, self-circling features.
+The design concept distinctive of these original craft included a fully enclosed impeller for safety, self-righting, and self-circling features.
 Without a lanyard the self-circling allowed the rider to swim back to the idling craft after falling off.
 Kawasaki called them "Water Jet" and "Power Skis" before they settled on the name "Jet Ski".

 1976–1982

 The 1976 JS400 was popular among thrill-seeking recreational riders and racers.
 The 1977 JS440 offered more power and performance.
 It was one of Kawasaki's longest-selling models.
-In 1982, Kawasaki responded to market demand for more performance with the JS550.
-The 550 featured a newly designed high-capacity mixed-flow pump driven by a more powerful 531cc engine.
+In 1982, Kawasaki introduced the JS550, which had better performance.
+The 550 featured a newly designed high-capacity mixed-flow pump, driven by a 531cc engine.
 The 550 introduced an automatic rev limiter to prevent engine damage when the pump cavitates.
-The JS550 introduced underwater exhaust for quieter operation to the stand-up Kawasaki.
+The JS550 also introduced underwater exhaust for quieter operation.

 1982–1986

-Kawasaki continued to improve the JS550 well into the 1990s.
-In 1986, Kawasaki added the JS300 to their model line-up, a single-cylinder 294cc two-stroke engine featuring automatic fuel /oil mixing.
-They also added the 650 X2, their first "sit-down" Jet Ski, and originator of the Sport Class for PWC racing.
+While the JS550 continued to be improved, in 1986, Kawasaki introduced the JS300.
+The JS300 was a single-cylinder 294cc two-stroke engine featuring automatic oil injection.
+They also added the 650 X2, their first sit-down Jet Ski, and originator of the Sport Class for PWC racing.

 1987–1992

-Kawasaki introduces the completely redesigned JS650SX.
-It featured an even higher capacity axial flow pump and a powerful 635cc two-stroke twin engine in a modified V-hull design for increased maneuverability and stability.
+Kawasaki introduced the JS650SX.
+It featured a higher capacity axial flow pump and a powerful 635cc two-stroke twin engine in a modified V-hull design for increased maneuverability and stability.

-In 1992, the company introduced a stand-up JS750-A. The engine was a twin-cylinder 743cc two-stroke with reed valves and automatic oil injection.
-The redesigned hull was lighter-weight and more maneuverable.
+In 1992, the company introduced a stand-up JS750-A. The engine was a twin-cylinder 743 cc two-stroke with reed valves and automatic oil injection.
+The redesigned hull was lighter in weight and more maneuverable.

 1995

-The 750 SXI (JS750-B) is introduced and became the first stand-up Jet Ski with dual carburetors.
+The 750 SXI (JS750-B) was introduced and became the first stand-up Jet Ski with dual carburetors.

 2003

-Kawasaki introduces the SX-R 800 (JS800A), which increased displacement to 781cc, in the form of an in-line twin 2-stroke engine generating 80hp.
+Kawasaki introduced the SX-R 800 (JS800A), which increased displacement to 781cc, in the form of an in-line twin 2-stroke engine, generating 80hp.
 The SX-R also moved to a fiberglass-reinforced plastic (FRP) hull and top deck.

+2006

+Kawasaki introduced the X2 800 (JF800A), which used the JS800A engine, jet unit and lower hull.

+This was released as an updated version similar to the 650cc X2 previously released in the 1980s.

 2011

-Due to US EPA restrictions, Kawasaki releases their final two-stroke stand-up, and the last year of the JS800 SX-R, to recognize the 37-year history of the stand-up JetSki.
-The model designation was JS800ABF, with an MSRP of $7899.00.
+Due to US EPA restrictions, Kawasaki released their final two-stroke stand-up, and discontinued the JS800 SX-R. The model was designated the JS800ABF.